-The Bowland fells support rare and endangered species associated with a very rare mosaic of upland habitats.
+The Bowland fells support rare and endangered species associated with a very rare mosaic of upland habitats comprising over 12,500 ha. of blanket bog and almost 9,000 ha. of upland heath.
 At lower levels the ancient woodlands contain an array of colourful flowers; whilst the few remaining traditionally managed pastures and meadows are an oasis for wildflowers and insects.
 A myriad of rivers and smaller watercourses provide habitats for salmon, brown and sea trout, as well as birds such as kingfisher, dipper, grey wagtail, common sandpiper and oystercatcher.
 Otters are also present along several of the rivers in Bowland.

 Other attractive features are more unlikely such as roadside verges and more recently formed sites, such as reservoirs and old quarries, providing new refuges for wildlife.
-Similarly the quarries and rock exposures reveal important geodiversity.
+Similarly, the quarries and rock exposures reveal important geodiversity.

-Bowland is in fact an internationally important area for conservation.
-Nearly one fifth of the AONB is designated as the Bowland Fells Special Protection Area (under the European Birds Directive) for hen harrier, merlin and lesser black-backed gull.
+Bowland is an internationally important area for conservation.
+Nearly one fifth of the AONB is designated as the Bowland Fells Special Protection Area (under the European Birds Directive) for hen harrier and merlin.
+The fells are also home to one of the country's largest colonies of lesser black-backed gulls.
 The Forest of Bowland also contains two Special Areas of Conservation (Calf Hill and Cragg Wood & North Pennine Dales Meadows) and 20% of the land area is designated as Sites of Special Scientific Interest (SSSI) under UK legislation.

-In addition, there are 456 wildlife sites covering around 10% of the AONB, which form part of a national network of non-statutory sites that are recognised for their ecological value.
+In addition, there are 456 local wildlife sites covering around 10% of the AONB, which form part of a national network of non-statutory designated sites that are recognised for their ecological value.
 In the Lancashire part of the AONB, they are called Biological Heritage Sites (BHS); whilst in the North Yorkshire part of the AONB they are known as Sites of Importance for Nature Conservation (SINC).

-This flora and fauna of the area is a significant attraction for visitors to the AONB - wildlife enthusiasts visit Bowland just to a glimpse of the hen harrier, the area's iconic bird of prey, which breeds in only a few other places in England.
-Or to see the wading birds that arrive in spring to nest and rear their young on the open farmland and moors of Bowland, such as lapwing, snipe, curlew and redshank.
+This flora and fauna of the area provide a significant attraction for visitors to the AONB - wildlife enthusiasts visit Bowland to catch a glimpse of the rare hen harrier, the area's iconic bird of prey, which breeds in only a few other places in England.
+Or to see the wading birds that arrive in spring to nest and rear their young on the open farmland and areas of rough grazing, such as lapwing, snipe, curlew and redshank.